aaditya620321/Netflix-Data_Analysis/README.md

 # Netflix-Data_Analysis
 Tableau Desktop
 The Netflix Data Analysis project utilizes Tableau to create interactive visualizations and dashboards based on the Netflix dataset.
-It provides insights into different aspects such as content distribution, genres, release dates, and ratings.
+It provides insights into different aspects such as content distribution, genres, release dates, and ratings

 The project includes various visualizations to answer questions like :-